ArduPilot/ardupilot_wiki/common/source/docs/common-apm-navigation-extended-kalman-filter-overview.rst

 -  1: starts a single EKF core using the first IMU
 -  2: starts a single EKF core using only the second IMU
 -  3: starts two separate EKF cores using the first and second IMUs respectively

+:ref:`EK3_PRIMARY<EK3_PRIMARY>`: selects which "core" or "lane" is used as the primary.
+A value of 0 selects the first IMU lane in the :ref:`EK3_IMU_MASK <EK3_IMU_MASK>`, 1 the second, etc. Be sure that the selected primary lane exists.
+See Affinity and Lane Switching below>

 .. note::